 Making treatment decisions

-If your loved one is seriously ill, he or she is probably needing to make decisions about which treatments to pursue.
+If your relative is seriously ill, he or she is probably needing to make decisions about which treatments to pursue.
 These are deeply personal choices.
 And they aren’t always easy.

 - Gathering information into one document.
 Note as much as you can about each treatment: What are the benefits/advantages?
 What are the risks/disadvantages?
 Are there any side effects?
 What will “success” look like? (“How good does it get?”)
 How likely is that outcome?
 Will your family member still be able to do the things that give him or her purpose?
 If a cure is questionable, and treatments are difficult, you might want to include the option of not seeking treatment.
 Your loved one might prefer to stay comfortable and pain free, and spend his or her remaining time and limited energy on those activities that provide pleasure and meaning in life.
 Palliative care may be the wisest course.